agupta24/tile2vec231n/README.md

-HEAD
-# tile2vec
+# tile2vec_semisupervised
-Implementation and examples for Tile2Vec
+Implementing tile2vec in a semi-supervised manner with downstream land classification
 ## Getting data

 Follow the follow instructions for getting the necessary data for the provided examples.